kyclark/gitbook-metagenomics/arrays.md

 AACTAG has 2
 ```

-Although it's not really intuitive to use "True" or "False," so let's provide our own String value for the name of the bucket we want:
+In my opinion, it's not intuitive to use "True" or "False," so let's provide our own String value for the name of the bucket we want:

 ```
 $ cat -n gc5.pl6